l-adic/benchmarks/README.md

 <img src="./solve-memory-plot.png"  width="400" height="300">

 The memory plot is a bit more concerning -- the ratio is not a constant multiple but seems to be increasing with `n`.
-Further work is required in order to bring this back down.
+Further work is required in order to bring this back down, but my current guess is that some large lazy thunk is constructed unintentionally.

 ## Steps to Reproduce